MCP Server (Preview)

 # Step 4 β Acquire a token

-Your MCP client must obtain a JWT access token from Azure Entra ID before connecting, using the delegated (user) flow:
+Your MCP client must obtain a JWT access token from Microsoft Entra ID before connecting, using the delegated (user) flow:

 POST https://login.microsoftonline.com/{tenant-id}/oauth2/v2.0/token